netidx/netidx-book/src/tools/recorder.md

 ### Top-level

-- `archive_directory` — directory containing archive files.
-The file
+- `archive_directory` — root directory containing one subdirectory per shard.
-  currently being written is `current`; rotated files are named with the rfc3339 timestamp at which they ended.
+  Within each shard directory, the file currently being written is `current`;
+  rotated files are named with the RFC 3339 timestamp at which they ended.
 - `archive_cmds` — shell hooks invoked at archive lifecycle events (optional; omit to disable).
 The value of each hook is a pair `[command, args]`.
 The literal string `{shard}` in any arg is